Custom data rules

 - Grid edit errors are only returned one type at a time.
 For example, if you’ve entered a non-unique value in a field and also entered more than the max characters in another field, only one of those errors will be returned.
 When you fix the first error, the other will come up.

-- Similarly, custom data rules errors only come after all other errors, such as unique, max length, and required, are fixed.
-An error message will be returned for each record that fails, rows will be highlighted in red, and the first column will have a tool tip with the error message that the record failed custom data rules.
+- Similarly, any error messages you write as part of your custom data rule only display once all other errors are fixed, such as missing required values or not entering a unique value in a field that requires it.
+An error message will be returned for each record that fails.
+In grid edit, rows will be highlighted in red, and the first column will have a tool tip with the error message that the record failed custom data rules.

 Custom data rules are applied only to added or modified data.
 If you add a custom data rule and there are existing records that violate this new rule, then these records do not change.
-To edit these records, they must meet the custom data rules.
+To edit these records, they must not violate the custom data rules.

 Formulas used for custom data rules